SaurabhCha/Tambola/README.md

 # Tambola
-Generate Tickets and Play
+Generate Tickets and Play Tambola

-It has 2 .py files.

-Use Tambola01 to generate any number of tickets by passing the value to variable "numberOfTickets".
+Use Tambola01.py to generate any number of tickets by passing the value to the variable "numberOfTickets".

-Use Tambola02, it will start your game by giving one random number, press Enter to generate new number/
+Use Tambola02.py, it will start your game by giving one random number, press Enter to generate new number.